Dr. Matthew Ford

 Andrea - Veterinary Assistant

 Andrea lives with her husband Mike, son Taylor, and daughter Morgan.
-The Valliere Farm is home to haflinger horse Tank and quarter horses Twilight and Cash.
-Their dogs Stella & Oliver (French bull dogs), as well as their cats Savannah (Scottish Fold) and Carly (domestic medium hair) complete their furry family!
+The Valliere Farm is home to haflinger horse Tank and quarter horses Cash and Miles.
+Their French bulldog Oliver as well as their cats Savannah (Scottish Fold) and Carly (domestic medium hair) complete their furry family!

 Areas of interest: Riding horses in Acadia National Park with family and friends; hiking with the dogs; spending time on the boat with family